-For the black person, the traumas of the past, far and near, will always persist into the present – and more than likely extend themselves into the future*.
-History has made them inescapable.
-In being inescapable, we are constantly grappling with them and eventually force ourselves to confront and acknowledge their truth.
+The traumas of the past, far and near, will always persist into the present – and more than likely extend themselves into the future*.

-My practice is an on-going and ever-evolving exploration of oral storytelling as a vehicle for the learning, cultivation and merging of narratives, as well as the sharing of knowledge, and proposing this in current time.
-I also simultaneously seek to critically consider the metaphysics around past, present and future; the way in which history is not as linear in the way we naturally conceive and summarise it as being, particularly in relation to the narratives of non-western communities.
+My practice is an ever-evolving exploration of oral storytelling as a vehicle for the cultivation and merging of narratives, as well as the sharing of knowledge, and proposing this in current time.
+I simultaneously critically consider the metaphysics around past, present, possible futures, particularly in relation to the epistemologies and narratives of non-western communities.

 *s/o to Jacques Derrida for putting into words feelings I once did not know existed words for.